African Cryptids: 9 Mysterious Monsters of Africa

 These beings are called cryptids and are studied by cryptozoologists.
-Cryptids are organisms that their very existence has yet to be proved or disproved.
-Many are just made up stories, but some are actual animals that have been thought extinct that are actually existing in areas with a low human population.
+Cryptids are organisms whose very existence has yet to be proved or disproved.
+Many are just made-up stories, but some are real animals that have been thought extinct but are actually existing in areas with a low human population.

 The Adjule is also called a Bush Dog.
 Males are called Kelb-el-khela and females are called Tarhsît.
 It is a canine creature supposedly living close to the Sahara Desert in North Africa.
 The first sighting was reported in 1928 by Théodore Monod.
 He was an explorer and naturalist from France.
 It is possibly an undiscovered variety of African Wild dog.
 Hunters in a village in Western Mauritania last sighted the animal in 1992.

 It is described as being about two and a half feet tall.
 It has webbed feet and thick, rough skin that is crimson in color with a bluish tint to it.
 They normally hunt in packs ranging from three to thirteen members.
 The Adjule are not known to attack humans.

 The first reported sighting of a Dingonek was by explorer John Alfred Jordan in 1907 in the River Maggori in Kenya.
 Jordan described it as fourteen feet long with a head marked and shaped like a leopard but as big as a lioness.
 The creature had two long tusks coming down from its upper jaw like a walrus and had scales like an armadillo.
 The Dingonek was said to be as broad as a hippopotamus and have claws like a giant lizard.
 It is considered to be semi-aquatic and lives in and near creeks, lakes and rivers.

 Big game hunter Edgar Beecher Bronson also saw the creature and described it almost exactly the same as Jordan did.
 He called it the “jungle walrus.”

 They are said to be extremely territorial and will kill hippos, crocodiles and fishermen that get too close.